Greenville Divorce Attorneys And Family Law Lawyers

 What factors does the Greenville County court consider when determining child custody rights?

 SC law has a whole list of criteria to consider for child custody, and each court carefully weighs the specific circumstances of each custody case.
 Common factors include the needs of the child, the capacity of each parent to meet these needs, the past and current interaction of each parent with the child, the child’s adjustment to each parent’s environment, and if one parent has inflicted abuse on the child.

 Can a Greenville child custody order be changed?

-If you wish to change the court’s child custody decision, you will need to prove that there was a substantial change in circumstances affecting the child’s best interest, and that this substantial change occurred after the most recent custody order.
-Examples of substantial changes include the custodial parent’s poor parenting, job losses, and alienating the non-custodial parent.
+If you wish to change the court’s child custody decision, you will need to prove that there was a substantial change in circumstances affecting the child’s best interest and that this substantial change occurred after the most recent custody order.
+Examples of substantial changes include the moving, custodial parent’s poor parenting, job losses, and alienating the non-custodial parent.